TheYorouzoya/ironlogs/README.md

 All submitted entries can be viewed from the Entries page.
 By default, the Entry View shows the current week's exercise entries.
 It also contains a calendar which marks the dates for which an entry exists.
 The user can click on a particular date and get the exercise entries associated with it.
 If no entry exists for the date, they are instead prompted to add one.

-Any particular entry can edited by clicking on the edit button (which also presents an option to remove the entry itself).
+Any particular entry can be edited by clicking on the edit button (which also presents an option to remove the entry itself).
 Furthermore, the user can search for all entries within a particular time period.
 For these selected time periods, the view also presents the user with a doughnut chart representing bodypart workout distribution.
 The app uses the [Chart.js](https://www.chartjs.org/) library to display its charts.

 ![The Entry View showing all entries from the month of November along with the calendar and the doughnut chart](./docimages/entry-view.png)